riverrun/openmaize/README.md

 See the relevant module documentation for more details.

+## Using with Phoenix

+You can generate an example Authorize module and / or a Confirm module by running the command `mix openmaize.gen.phoenixauth`.

 There is an example of Openmaize being used with Phoenix at [Openmaize-phoenix](https://github.com/riverrun/openmaize-phoenix).